 Reducing your alcohol intake has loads of feel-good benefits.
 It’s good for your health, great for your relationships and can even have a positive impact on your sex life.
 And the good news is that there are plenty of practical ways you can start to cut down.

 The first step is to look honestly at how much you already drink.
-Take our Alcohol Self Assessment Test to find out if you're drinking too much.

-The UK Chief Medical Officers advises that it is safest for people not to regularly drink more than the low risk unit guidelines of 14 units of alcohol (equivalent to six pints of 4% beer or six 175ml 13% ABV glasses of wine).
+The UK Chief Medical Officers advise that it is safest for people not to regularly drink more than the low risk unit guidelines of 14 units of alcohol (equivalent to six pints of 4% beer or six 175ml 13% ABV glasses of wine).
 ‘Regularly’ means drinking most weeks.

 The key to successfully cutting down is to make small, but important, changes in your attitude towards drinking.
 Lots of little changes can add up to big change in your lifestyle.
 Here are some ideas: